surifirstpin/biplus_documentation/version.3/Visualisation Types and Settings.md

 ### Hide Pivot

-To hide the first or last column field values in Visualization, Select hide first or hide last check box in Data section.
+To hide the first or last column field values in visualization, Select hide first or hide last check box in Data section.
 To carry out this function you need to derive a expression in calculated column.

 For Example : Apply substraction for OrderValue_Sum and derive the exptression in calculated column as follow;